 In light of the COVID pandemic, and the restrictions in place, consulting with residents face-to-face isn't possible.
-However we are committed to keeping the conversation moving forward, and making sure that local people have their say.
-We have created a online engagement website, so people can provide their views, and have begun the consultation on the next phase of the project.
+However, we are committed to keeping the conversation moving forward, and making sure that local people have their say.
+We have created an online engagement website, so people can provide their views, and have begun the consultation on the next phase of the project.

 Support and Wellbeing

 Our Support and Wellbeing team is now working from home and continues to make contact with customers by phone and face-to-face in emergency situations.
 The team is working hard to ensure all customers with specific needs receive the support they require.

 Community Safety Service

 The team is working from home and continues to receive and process anti-social behaviour reports from customers and will continue to deliver case work interventions over the phone or by email/letter.

 Independent Living Schemes

 We have strongly discouraged the use of the communal facilities in our Independent Living Schemes and have postponed all activities in communal areas.
 We have increased our cleaning regimes in all blocks.
 We advise residents living in our Independent Living Schemes to keep visitors to urgent visits only.

 12 April 2021 - Our Independent Living Advisers will be offering drop-in appointments at each scheme on specific days of the week which will be advertised to residents.